cypress-io/cypress-realworld-app/README.md

 1. Run `yarn cypress:run --env coverage=true` and wait for the test run to complete.
 2. Once the test run is complete, you can view the report at `coverage/index.html`.

+## 3rd Party Authentication Providers

+Support for 3rd party authentication is available in the application to demonstrate the concept and commands needed for programmatic login.

+### Auth0

+A guide has been written with detail around adapting the RWA to use Auth0 and to explain the programmatic command used for Cypress tests.

+Prerequisites include an Auth0 account and a Tenant configured for use with a SPA.
+Environment variables from Auth0 are to be placed in the [.env](./.env).

+Start the application with `yarn dev:auth0` and run Cypress with `yarn cypress:open`.

+The only passing spec on this branch will be the [auth0 spec](./cypress/tests/ui-auth-providers/auth0.spec.ts); all others will fail.

 ## License